hookdeck/index-all-the-things/tutorial/README.md

     )
 ```

-This finds the document in the database with the matching `replicate_embedding_id` and updates it with the new status, embedding, and the entire payload.
+This finds the document in the database with the matching `id` and updates it with the new status, embedding, and the entire payload.

 Check if the document was found and updated: